The past few months, I’ve been researching ways to live more cheaply. This is the first installment in my series on Living Simply Part 1.

-Today I’m going to show you some vintage trailers.
-I know most of you couldn't see yourself living in one of these.
+Today I’m going to show you vintage trailers.

 Could I live in this little cutie?
 Absolutely.
-It seems pretty well entrenched.
+It seems pretty well entrenched in its spot.
 So I might imagine someone lives there full time.

 There are ways around all this.
 It is called off grid living.
-Many tiny home owners do it.
-It isn’t like living in a home where you turn on the water and you have it in abundance all the time.
+But it isn’t like living in a home where you turn on the water and you always have it in abundance.

-You have to plan ahead and not use too much water.
+You have to plan ahead.
 But then, isn’t that the way we should all live?
-Not taking any more than we need?
+Not using any more than we need?

 The other big consideration is where to park it.
 That is a big one.
 There are city codes to deal with.
-Unless someone just lets you live or rent a space on their land, you’d have to reckon with this problem.
+Unless someone lets you live or rent a space on their land, you’d have to reckon with this problem.

 So let’s look at these little jewels.